User and group commands | AD Bridge

 enum-groups

-To view full information about the groups, include the level option when you execute the command: /opt/pbis/bin/enum-users --level 2.
+To view full information about the groups, include the level option when you run the command: /opt/pbis/bin/enum-users --level 2.

 List groups for a user